 It was on a Tuesday when we crossed the towering peaks of the Andes Mountains.
 Its continuous chain of monstrous girth, which extends all the way along the west of South America, aroused to my sensibilities a sense of the magnitude of its suggestive power, and with this sublime elevation of feeling came a dread.
 These gigantic growths, spawned of earth’s rocks, seemed to live a life apart from man, brooding and majestic to themselves, true only to themselves, as brothers.
-As I gazed atop their snowy summits from the 6-passenger plane I feared we had greatly erred and had made an intrusion into places where man should not be, and watched beings that saw our onlooking and curious eyes as trespasses and voyeurship, but they were patient and waited.
-To our north in the distance loomed one of the highest of earth’s monoliths, iridescent Aconcagua, clothed with a sliver of clouds.
+As I gazed atop their snowy summits from the six-passenger plane I feared we had greatly erred and had made an intrusion into places where man should not be, and watched beings that saw our onlooking and curious eyes as trespasses and voyeurship, but they were patient and waited.
+To the north in the distance loomed one of the highest of earth’s monoliths, iridescent Aconcagua, clothed with a sliver of clouds.
 I imagined it to be the mighty monarch of the peaks –peaks that were its subjects.
 And should it become annoyed, what then?
 I thought, what if mountains moved?
 What if they got up and walked?
 What army could stop one leg from lifting?
 A profound respect for them dawned on me such as I never experienced before, for if these mountains moved, would they even see us as sharers in a common destiny on this earth; or as nuisances, as flies, inconsequential to their estranged and alien minds?

-After awhile these disturbing thoughts began to abate, and the terror softened as we left the Andes behind somewhat and beheld their western slopes.
+After a while these disturbing thoughts began to abate, and the terror softened as we left the Andes behind somewhat and beheld their western slopes.
 Yet they were never wholly gone, for always they remained to our left while we journeyed, as the Pacific Ocean did to our right.
 Like two boundaries they seemed, land and water, poised to attack, while we flew between them.
 The pilot and I were in Chile, the snake-like country to the west of Argentina.

 Refueling in the capital of Chile, Santiago, we continued our journey south.
 We passed various cities in Chile’s pleasant central valley and crossed the Bio-Bio River.
 Our journey south took us through densely forested areas and lake regions, remarkable for their beauty and solitude.
 Our destination was Chiloe Island.
 The last grand majestic marker before our descent should have been the glacier-covered volcano, Osorno.
-We planned to land at Tepual Airport in Puerto Montt, and from their chart the ferry that would take us to Chiloe.
+We planned to land at Tepual Airport in Puerto Montt, and from there chart the ferry that would take us to Chiloe.
 In all, we would have covered the land mass between Buenos Aires in the east of Latin America to Chile’s bustling capital Santiago in the west, and covered 668 miles from the capital in the north, and would have stood near the worlds end.
 We knew that not much further south lay nearly untraversable fjords and inlets, dark brooding cities, the straits of Magellan, tempestuous waters, and then the daunting, cold wastes of the Antarctic.

 At 3,000 feet, I remember looking out the window and noticing the forested lake regions below us.
 Then I took a brief nap and when I awoke I saw a worried look on the pilot.